ninahonyango/Packet-Capture-Analysis/README.md

 - **File Transfer Activities**: Post-authentication, files like `secret.txt` were uploaded, and attempts were made to download `confidential.pdf`, which failed due to file access issues.

 - **Attack Timeline**: The flow of the attack—from initial access attempts to file transfer activities—was effectively visualized using Wireshark's Flow Graph feature.

+- **Attack Summary**: Attack Summary: A brute-force attack was executed using Hydra targeting the FTP service on Metasploitable2.
+The attacker (192.168.56.101) attempted multiple logins using the username msfadmin and a password wordlist.
+Wireshark revealed a successful login using the password msfadmin, followed by manual FTP activity including file transfers (RETR, STOR).
+All traffic was unencrypted, exposing credentials and data in transit.

 ### 🧠 Key Takeaways